 Geology and reserves of the Gulf of Mexico field

-SMI-71 field reservoir is of the Pleistocene to Pliocene age and is estimated to contain 2,034 million barrels of oil (mbbl) and 1,990 million standard cubic feet (MMscf) of gas.
+SMI-71 field reservoir is of the Pleistocene to Pliocene age and is estimated to contain proven and probable reserves of 4,542 million barrels of oil-equivalent (Mboe).

 The SM-71 #1 well will be completed as a development well with a production liner to bring the field into operation, and the D5 sand interval will be initially targeted for production.

-Initial flow rates from 1,500 to 2,000 barrels of oil per day (bopd) are expected to be achieved.
+Initial flow rates from 1,500bopd to 2,000bopd are expected to be achieved.

 A maximum of four additional wells are planned to be drilled following completion, which will target the B65 interval overlying the D5 interval and has significant upside reserve potential based on seismic data.

 All the components required for the platform have been ordered and modifications are nearing completion.

 Adjustments to the jacket, deck, boat landing and production equipment are being carried out to enable production, and the platform's installation at the field is currently planned for the fourth quarter of 2017.

 The platform will separate the produced oil and gas, which will be exported through oil and gas trunk lines located near the field.